Consensys/quorum-genesis-tool/README.md

 npx quorum-genesis-tool --consensus ibft --chainID 400 --blockperiod 5 --requestTimeout 10 --epochLength 30000 --difficulty 1 --gasLimit '0xFFFFFF' --coinbase '0x0000000000000000000000000000000000000000' --validators 4 --members 1 --bootnodes 0
 ```

+### Eth Accounts and Tessera Passwords

+**Eth Accounts**

+For each node (bootnode/validator/member) an account is generated (files in their respective directories start with `account*`) to perform transactions and prefilled with a large balance.
+If you would like to remove or edit certain accounts from the genesis before the network has been spun up, you can find the genesis for Besu and goQuorum under each of their respective directories (`besu/genesis.json` or `goQuorum/genesis.json`).

+**Tessera Passwords and Configuration**

 If you opt to provide a tesseraPassword to encrypt the tessera private keys, you will need to pass a `passwordFile` field with the password in a file.
 You will also need to update the `privateKeyPath` and `publicKeyPath` to the paths where you store your keys.
 See more [here](https://docs.tessera.consensys.net/en/stable/HowTo/Configure/Keys/File-Based-Key-Pairs/).

 ### Using the keys and genesis files on instances